 This part can be tough – our self-image, let alone our professional image or “brand” may not easily accommodate the insights about our Needs.

 This process must be confidential, or the client will avoid the less flattering Needs or may not be able to admit to themselves what they really Want for fear of being seen impractical, greedy, or even unworthy.
 This is one of the reasons why this can be very hard work.

 But it is essential.
 Even if there are no grand revelations, and the Wants and Needs documented through the exercise were known to the client all along, the clarity and written record creates a measuring stick that can be applied to future decisions.

 I often encourage clients to review their final Wants/Needs inventory on a periodic basis, and when faced with a difficult decision.
-They can remind themselves why they may be tilting in a particular way on the decision, and with this self-awareness, make a better decision consistent with their long term goals.
+They can remind themselves why they may be tilting in a particular way on the decision, and with this self-awareness, make a better decision consistent with their long-term goals.

 And those unfundable technical founders I kept meeting in venture capital pitches?
 They were mistaking their Need for control to be a Want for entrepreneurial work.

-They will be far more successful if they find a role where their control requirements are a welcome attribute, or by partnering with an entrepreneurial leader who is passionate for capitalism.
+They will be far more successful if they find a role where their control requirements are a welcome attribute, or by partnering with an entrepreneurial leader who is passionate about capitalism.
 And in the end, they’ll be far more happy, getting what they really Need.